 TRY FOR FREE The price ranges can vary, depending on the design and its features.
 Either way, if you know what you want, you should know how much you’re able to spend on it.
 Set a specific budget for your website theme and keep it in mind as you sort through your options.

 Here’s a shocking fact: 94% of first impressions of websites are design-related.
 This means that you only have seconds to make a good impression before a user decides whether to leave or stay on your site.

-Before picking out your website theme, consider the first impression it might make on your users.
+TRY FOR FREE Before picking out your website theme, consider the first impression it might make on your users.
 What will your target audience think of your site the second they arrive?
 If you know your target audience well, you can use this knowledge to determine what first impression your preferred theme will have.

 8. Originality of Website Design Theme

 Let’s take a step back.
 You should definitely think of your target audience and look at what your competitors are doing when picking a website theme.
 You should make sure the design of your website is as good as possible.
 However, you must also maintain a sense of originality with the theme you choose.

 TRY FOR FREE Think of it this way: if your website looks and feels the same as every other website out there, what will stop your audience from leaving your site out of boredom?
 This is where originality comes in.
 Before choosing a website design theme, make sure to pick one that illustrates what makes your brand unique.

 Content here refers to all of the information that is going to go on your website.
 A minimalistic website theme might seem like a great option, but if you plan on having a lot of content, your website will end up looking crowded and unorganized.

 Make a design plan that considers the amount of information you need to have per page, and find a theme that fits said information in a visually appealing manner.

 The same applies to the number of features you need to have on your website.
 For the purpose of this article, features refer to the elements that a website can have (image sliders, tabs, accordions, contact forms, business location maps, etc.).